jts/nanopore_cfdna/README.md

 In the plots directory you will find:
 - `deconv_output.tsv`: Methylation deconvolution output.
 Estimation of proportion of cell type heterogeneity for each sample.
-- `deconv_output.png`: Methylation deconvolution output.
-Stacked bar plot of cell type heterogeneity.
+- `deconv_output.png`: Stacked bar plot of cell type heterogeneity.
+- `sample.fragmentome.pdf`: Ratio of short (100-150) to long (151-220) read fragments in 5Mb bins across the genome (normalized).
+More info [here](https://www.nature.com/articles/s41467-021-24994-w).